Italy with kids,

 Rome (one week) · add Florence / Tuscany (two weeks)

 Rome is a fantastic, chaotic one-week base — ancient ruins double as the world’s best playground for a kid’s imagination, and gelato is a perfectly good daily goal.
-For two weeks, take the fast train north to Florence and a Tuscan agriturismo — a farm stay with space to run is the perfect counterweight to busy Rome.
+For two weeks, take the fast train north to Florence and a Tuscan hill town — space to run is the perfect counterweight to busy Rome.

 - Villa Borghese gardens — bike rentals, a little lake, room to run.